zoylendt/zoylendt.github.io/content/Note Taking/this website.md

 ## Initialize Obsidian folder as git repo (using GitHub Desktop)

-   Now we need to initialie the Obsidian vault directory as a git repo.
+Now we need to initialize the Obsidian vault directory as a git repo.
 Using GitHub Desktop this works as follows:
-      (Install GitHubDesktop and log in with your GitHub USERNAME) GitHub Desktop -> "Add an Existing Repository from your local drive" -> choose Obsidian folder -> Click on blue "create a repository" within red warning text
+  - (Install GitHubDesktop and log in with your GitHub USERNAME)
+  - GitHub Desktop -> "Add an Existing Repository from your local drive" -> choose Obsidian folder -> Click on blue "create a repository" within red warning text
-        Name: obsidian-backup
+    - Name: obsidian-backup
-        other settings unchanged
+    - other settings unchanged
-          Path: (path of your Obsidian vault, named VAULTNAME) -> "Create repository"
+    - Path: (path of your Obsidian vault, named VAULTNAME) -> "Create repository"
       -> click the blue button "Publish repository"
          -> name: obsidian-backup
          -> "[x] Keep this code private"  <- IMPORTANT!
 GitHub Desktop can be closed now.
 It's useful for resolving git issues if they occur.

 ## Create PAT (Personal Access Token) and store it as a Repository Secret in your obsidian-backup-repo